knative/docs/contributing/DOCS-CONTRIBUTING.md

+---
-# Contributing to the Knative Documentation
+title: "Contributing to the Knative Documentation"
+linkTitle: "Contributing to Docs"
+weight: 20
+---

 **First off, thanks for taking the time to contribute!**